-The cervical mucus, around ovulation, on the other hand, is very supportive of the sperm.
+On the other hand, the cervical mucus around ovulation is very supportive of the sperm.
 It is slippery and thin like raw egg whites.
-It provides nutrients that help nourish the sperm and also let the sperm move more quickly to your cervix.
+It provides nutrients that help nourish the sperm and let the sperm move more quickly to your cervix.

-You can encourage the slippery aspect by making sure you are drinking plenty of water.
+You can encourage the slippery aspect by making sure you drink plenty of water.
 Taking decongestants around ovulation is not recommended.
-The decongestant drys up your nose and all other mucous related areas of your body too.
+The decongestant drys up your nose and all other mucous-related areas of your body too.

-If you notice that you don't have this consistency of mucus during ovulation, you may have a hormone imbalance.
-Several supplements can help encourage the fertile cervical mucus.
+You may have a hormone imbalance if you notice that you don't have egg white mucus consistency during ovulation.
+FertileCM, a fertility supplement for women, can help encourage fertile cervical mucus.